Centurion Card: History

 Doug Smith, the director of American Express in Europe, told the fact-checking website Snopes.com that there "had been rumors going around that we had this ultra-exclusive black card for elite customers.
 It wasn't true, but we decided to capitalize on the idea anyway.
 So far we've had a customer buy a Bentley and another charter a jet."
 The website lists unverified descriptions of cardholder requests, such as dispatching a motorcycle rider to the shores of the Dead Sea to retrieve a handful of sand and couriering it back to London for a child's school project.
 In 2009, Luxury Card successfully registered "Black Card" as a U.S. trademark.
 American Express later sued as the name was similar to its Centurion Card, which it contended was widely known as the "Black Card."
 The U.S. District Court for the Southern District of New York ruled that Black Card, LLC's trademark of the name "Black Card" should be canceled on grounds that it was merely descriptive.
 As of 2019, it uses the registered trademark under license.

 Since its introduction, the Centurion card has only been issued to clients invited by American Express to apply for it.
 The selection criteria the company uses to identify potential cardholders has been subject to speculation.
-Select media reports speculate an annual spending requirement of $100,000 to $250,000 on the Platinum Card to be considered for eligibility.
-In most countries where the card is issued, it's made of anodized titanium with the information and numbers laser etched into the metal.
+Select media reports speculate an annual spending requirement of $500,000 to $1,000,000 on the Platinum Card to be considered for eligibility.
+In most countries where the card is issued, it is made of anodized titanium with the information and numbers laser etched into the metal.
 In some locations, such as Israel, EMV "chip" plastic cards, which also include the ExpressPay contactless payment technology, are issued.
-The Centurion Card comes in personal and business variants.
+The Centurion Card comes in personal and business variants and with a Prada wearable.